 Cronin is trying to teach kids how to be awkward and vulnerable, how to ask for what they want, and how to deal with rejection without crawling into a corner with a red Solo cup.
 And she has found that students are actually craving this information.
 A few years ago when she was giving a talk on the campus hookup culture, one student asked, "How would you ask someone on a date?"
 Cronin began answering with a theoretical response when the student interrupted and asked for more specifics, "Like, the actual words."

 So the rules for Cronin's dating assignment are specific.
-(She talks about the assignment in the video above.)
+(She talks about the assignment in the video at the top of the file.)
 Not only must the askee be a romantic interest, but the asker must request the date in person (not via text, Facebook, Snapchat or voicemail.)
 The person who does the asking should plan and pay for the date and it should last no longer than 90 minutes.

 The point of this date (referred to as a Level I date in Cronin's syllabus) is simply to learn more about the other person and find out if you might want to pursue things further.
 It should not involve alcohol, drugs or even physical contact other than what Cronin describes as an "A-frame hug."